LamThanhNguyen/LamThanhNguyen.github.io/content/programming-language/mastering-tcp-udp-in-golang.md

 ```

 ### Using Protocol Buffers (Protobuf)
-- Define your message schema in a .proto file, compile it with protoc.
+- Define your message schema in a *.proto* file, compile it with *protoc*.
-- Use generated Go structs and the proto package to encode/decode.
+- Use generated Go structs and the *proto* package to encode/decode.
 - More efficient than JSON for large-scale or performance-sensitive systems.

 ```go